afknapping/tazz/README.md

 See [the GitHub Pages documentation](http://pages.github.com/) for more info.

-### To 5Apps

-For a more feature rich deployment you should consider [5apps](https://5apps.com/deploy/home).
-5Apps are comparable to what [Heroku](https://www.heroku.com/) or [Nodejitsu](https://www.nodejitsu.com/) do – but exclusively for frontend-only apps.
-Which is what the LEARN-stack is all about.

-First you need to create and configure an account at [5apps](https://5apps.com/deploy/home).
-They have a dedicated [Deployment Quick Start Guide](http://help.5apps.com/kb/deploy/quick-start-guide).

-And to make it all full circle they have also launched a [remoteStorage based Service](https://5apps.com/storage).

 ## Contribute

 All input on how stuff could be done better/easier/simpler is welcome, just dump an issue.